 - Return to Lower, More Sensible Legal Immigration

-- No More “Guest Worker” Programs; Require E-Verify – Americans Need Jobs
+- No additional “Guest Worker” Programs; Require E-Verify – Americans Need Jobs

 You can learn more about these policy recommendations on our Policy Page.

 The NC House and NC Senate passed and then overrode Governor McCrory’s veto to keep H.786 as law.
 H.786 is state legislation that is in effect a major jobs bill to help illegal immigrants get jobs and the unscrupulous companies who hire them to get away with it, to the detriment of unemployed citizens.
-Ironically and sadly our State has the sixth highest and worst unemployment rate in the entire nation.
+Ironically and sadly our State still has high real unemployment.
+The U.S. Department of Labor Statistics U-6 measure of unemployment for North Carolina is 14%.
+The labor participation rate of people working between the ages of 16 and 65 in our State is at one of the lowest levels since the federal government began tracking the rate in 1976.
 How will helping illegal immigrants get jobs do anything but bring harm to our own unemployed citizens?

 The NC House and NC Senate earlier in 2013 cut public benefits to our unemployed citizens to “encourage them” as they put it to “go find a job”.
 But turning against citizens and making it easy for unscrupulous companies to hire illegal immigrants is certainly not helping our state unemployment problem.
-It is unfairly making the rich richer and the poor poorer.
+Companies who abide by our labor and immigration laws are at a competitive disadvantage when they have to compete against companies who break our laws and hire illegal labor and don’t withhold payroll taxes nor properly account for Workers Comp and unemployment tax, etc.

 H.786 guts our earlier E-Verify legislation put in place to protect jobs for citizens and legal residents instead of illegal immigrants.
 Farmers had some complaints with the earlier law and a waiver was offered just for the seasonal farm worker issue to deal with that concern, but it was rejected.
-This is because it never was about farmers, but in fact assisting cheap labor industries to get illegal workers at low wages to the harm of unemployed citizens in our State.
-It is shameful that the NC General Assembly has turned against unemployed citizens.
+This is because it never was about farmers, but in fact assisting cheap labor industries to get illegal labor at low wages to the harm of unemployed citizens in our State.
+And those hiring illegal labor then send their illegal workers to government agencies, our hospital emergency rooms, and non-profit groups to milk society even more, which leaves less help for poor citizens.

 US Senate bill 744 should be allowed to die and not be considered by the US House because it is bad policy for our nation and the bill is unfixable.
 Legalization for illegal immigrants will come before the enforcement.
 In fact the bill does NOT require our borders to be secure (94 waivers in the bill to discourage action), it does NOT require illegals to go to the back of the line in their home country, does NOT really require back taxes to be paid by illegals (under which of their aliases), does NOT have real triggers that require enforcement first, and the list goes on and on.
 Millions of illegal aliens will receive amnesty once DHS submits a plan to Congress detailing how they’ll secure the border.
 Just to clarify, they only have to show a plan; they don’t have to actually do it.
 Just like the border promises of 1986, these promises will likely be long forgotten after the amnesty is granted.